Mountain warfare: War in Afghanistan

 Throughout history but especially since 1979, many mountain warfare operations have taken place throughout Afghanistan.
-Since the coalition invasion of Afghanistan in 2001, 'The have been primarily in the eastern provinces of Kunar and Nuristan.
+Since the coalition invasion of Afghanistan in 2001, they have been primarily in the eastern provinces of Kunar and Nuristan.

 Kunar and eastern Nuristan are strategic terrain since the area constitutes a major infiltration route into Afghanistan, and insurgents can enter the provinces from any number of places along the border with Pakistan to gain access to a vast network of river valleys.
 In that part of Afghanistan (Regional Command East), the US military adopted a hybrid style of mountain warfare incorporating counterinsurgency (COIN) theory in which the population is paramount as the center of gravity in the fight.

 In counterinsurgency, seizing and holding territory are less important than avoiding civilian casualties.
 The primary goals of counterinsurgency are to secure the backing of the populace and thereby to legitimize the government, rather than to focus on militarily defeating the insurgents.
 Counterinsurgency doctrine has proved difficult to implement in Kunar and Nuristan.
-In the sparsely-populated mountain regions of eastern Afghanistan, strategists have argued for holding the high ground, a tenet of classical mountain warfare.
+In the sparsely populated mountain regions of eastern Afghanistan, strategists have argued for holding the high ground, a tenet of classical mountain warfare.
 The argument suggests that if the counterinsurgent does not deny the enemy the high ground, the insurgents can attack at will.
 In Kunar and Nuristan, US forces continued to pursue a hybrid style of counterinsurgency warfare, with its focus on winning hearts and minds, and mountain warfare, with the US forces seizing and holding the high ground.